- The Scottish complaints procedure is covered by the Patient Rights (Scotland) Act 2011 and supporting legislation.

 - A modest payment in recognition of time and trouble.

 - Exceptionally, asking the authority complained about to propose appropriate action.

 - Recommending staff guidance or training.

 Our view is that compensation should only be paid if negligence has been proven, and that it has no part in the complaints procedure.

 Please seek our advice if the question of any payment to the complainant arises.

 How can we help?

-This guidance was correct at publication 10/09/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 01/11/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.